rahafahmad89/AutoML_Pathogenicity_Prediction/README.md

 ```

 ### 3. Add your datasets
-Place your CSV files in the `datasets/` folder:
+Place your CSV files in the `datasets/` folder (Dataset-1 sample is provided as a guide for data structure and for testing the workflow only):
 - `Dataset-1.csv`
 - `Dataset-2.csv`
 - `Dataset-3.csv`